sciencepal/dockers/hadoop_hbase_hive_spark_docker/README.md

 1. Build cluster using **./build.sh**

-2. Once all images are built, start cluster by **./cluster.sh start**
+2. Once all images are built, install/deploye cluster containers with all configurations by **./cluster.sh Install**

+3. Once all containers are created/deployed, start cluster by **./cluster.sh start**

-3. Verify the containers running by **docker ps -as**. nodemaster, node2, node3, psqlhms and hbase containers should be running.
+4. Verify the containers running by **docker ps -as**. nodemaster, node2, node3, psqlhms and hbase containers should be running.

-4. Enter any container this way: **docker exec -u hadoop -it nodemaster /bin/bash**
+5. Enter any container this way: **docker exec -u hadoop -it nodemaster /bin/bash**

-5. Once all work is done, bring down cluster by **./cluster.sh stop**
+6. Once all work is done, bring down cluster by **./cluster.sh stop**

 <br />